DerekElvis/portfolio/README.md

 ### Rutgers University, New Brunswick, NJ
 Bachelors of Science in Business Analytics and Information Technologies;  Sep 2022 - May 2024

-### Raritan Valley Community College, Branchberg, NJ
+### Raritan Valley Community College, Branchburg, NJ
 Associates of Science in Business Administration and Management; Sep 2020 - Aug 2022